 Ah, the art of attracting new clients or members and retaining the ones you have.
-With so many different methods of promoting your intro offer, new class, or teacher training it can feel completely overwhelming.
-Do you Tweet?
+With so many different methods to promote your fitness business, figuring out the best ones to put your resources into can feel completely overwhelming.
+Do you tweet?
 Do you post to Instagram?
-Do you Snapchat?
-On top of that, every company under the sun is trying to capture people’s attention, so it can feel near impossible to make an impression.
-However, what if there was a neglected marketing method that, when used correctly and as part of a multi-touch marketing campaign, can yield results unlike any of the current “hot” methods?
+Are you on Snapchat?
+On top of that, every company under the sun is trying to capture people’s attention, so it can feel nearly impossible to make an impression.
+But what if there was a neglected marketing method that, when used correctly and as part of a multi-touch campaign, could yield results unlike any of the current “hot” methods?

-That’s right, we’re talking about sending your prospects and clients something direct to their physical mailboxes—otherwise known as direct mail.
+That’s right, we’re talking about sending your prospects and clients something directly to their physical mailboxes—otherwise known as direct mail.
 Before you say “Mail?
 Like the stuff in my mailbox?
-That’ll never work!” you should know that direct mail response rates are at their highest point in over a decade.
+That’ll never work!” you should know that standard direct mail open rates can reach up to 90%.
 Also, according to an InfoTrends survey, 82% of direct mail is read for a minute or more and 56% of consumers who responded to direct mail went online or visited a physical store.

-First, you need some mailing addresses.
-If you’re going to be sending to your current members or clients then this should be rather easy, but don’t just send the same thing to everyone - we’ll get to that later.
+The first thing you'll need to start your direct mail campaign?
+Mailing addresses.
+If you’re going to be sending to your current members or clients then this should be rather easy, but don’t just send the same thing to everyone (more on that later).
 If you want to use direct mail to attract new business, there are ways of sending targeted mailers to people that meet the location and demographics of your choosing.
 In order to accomplish that type of localized and targeted direct mail campaign you can use a service like Mailjoy which can assist in segmenting and sending to the right people, even if you don’t have their addresses.

-Second, it’s important to realize that you can start small.
-Just dip your toe into your first direct mail experiment.
-It’s a fact that most initial marketing experiments won’t bring in the type of results that are desired, but with a little planning you can ensure you’ve put your best foot forward.
+Second, it’s best to start small.
+It’s a fact that most initial marketing experiments won’t bring in the type of results that are desired, but with a little planning you can ensure you’ve put your best foot forward and refine when the data comes in.
 With some direct mail companies offering little to no minimum sends or spends it can be incredibly easy to test out different campaigns and messages.
-We continue to expand on all of this information throughout the rest of this blog, so keep reading!

 Would you send the same happy birthday card to your grandma as you would your 2-year-old nephew?
 Probably not.
 The same goes for your direct mail campaigns.
-Instead of sending the same thing to your entire list, think about the best ways of segmenting them depending upon your campaign and campaign goal.
+Instead of sending the same thing to your entire list, think about the best ways to segment your audience depending on your campaign and its goals.

-Sending physical mail isn’t free like it is to send email, so you need to be a little more careful in your experimentation.
-However, the point of trying something like direct mail is to make an impression that your current and future members aren’t expecting, and that your competitors aren’t already doing (or at least doing well), so don’t be afraid to spend some money—just do it wisely.
+Sending physical mail isn’t free like it is to send email, so you need to be a little more thoughtful with your experimentation and segmentation.
+But the point of trying something like direct mail is to make an impression that your current and future members aren’t expecting, and that your competitors aren’t already doing, so don’t be afraid to spend some money—just do it wisely.

-If you’re sending to your existing clients or members you’ll already have some great segmenting data to work with.
-You know when their membership is due to expire, how often they use your facilities or attend classes and more, so you can use this information to target them accordingly.
-And hey, if you use Club OS for your automated sales and retention emails you'll already have an idea of what messages work.
+If you’re sending mail to your existing clients or members, you should already have some great segmenting data to work with.
+You know when their membership is due to expire, how often they use your facilities or attend classes, and other important insights, so you can use this information to target them accordingly.
+Plus, if you use Club OS for your automated sales and retention emails you'll already have an idea of what messages work.

 If you’re looking to grow your memberships or client base, and don’t already have a mailing list of qualified prospects, you can still effectively use direct mail marketing.
 All you need is to know the zip code of the area in which you'd like to target and some basic demographic information about your ideal client type.

-With that information you’ll be able to use the USPS's “Every Door Direct Mail” service to do a targeted, localized campaign or use one of their approved partners.
+With that information you’ll be able to use the USPS's “Every Door Direct Mail” service to do a targeted, localized campaign.

+There are several ways you can go with your direct mail campaign—postcards, letters, packages, and so on.
+So, which one should your club start with?
 The most cost-effective method of trying out direct mail is going to be with postcards.
-They’re cheap to produce and with the right design and copy can be very effective.
+They’re cheap to produce and, with the right design and copy, can be very effective.
 Whether you want to start with a send of 10 or 1,000 postcards, this is easily accomplished, though obviously there are more price breaks to be had with larger sends.
 Some services that handle printing, design (or give you templates), and mailing can be a great resource.
-Sure, you’ll pay a little more than if you did it yourself, but if you factor in how much your time is worth then you’ll end up saving money (and headaches).
+Sure, you’ll pay a little more than if you did it yourself, but if you factor in how much your time is worth then you’ll end up saving money (and headache).

 Sample Mailjoy postcard pricing.
 Includes printing, mailing, tracking, and managing.

-That being said, bulkier mail is going to have a better response rate.
-Small boxes, padded envelopes, and even tubes will standout more than postcards or letters, but will obviously be way more expensive and probably not practical for most fitness businesses just getting into direct mail.
-However, they can work wonders when used sparingly such as sending a box of treats to an important member thanking them for a referral or encouraging them to extend their agreement.
-Until you’ve established what type of bulky mail works best for your fitness or studio business, it’s best to think of them like Polaroid photos - use them sparingly to make sure each one counts.
+That being said, bulkier mail is likely to have a better response rate.
+Oversized envelopes have been found to have the best household response rate, followed by postcards and then letters.
+Small boxes, padded envelopes, and even tubes will standout more than postcards or letters, but will obviously be considerably more expensive and possibly impractical for most fitness businesses just getting into direct mail.
+However, they can work wonders when used sparingly, such as sending a box of healthy treats to an important member thanking them for a referral or encouraging them to extend their agreement.
+Until you’ve established what type of bulky mail works best for your fitness or studio business, it’s best to use them sparingly to make sure each one counts.

 What Should Your Mail Look Like?